Adam Schiff accuses Devin Nunes of altering memo sent to White House

 “The fact that the Majority found it necessary to make these changes without informing the Committee during the vote signifies that the Committee Majority no longer stands by the representation it made to House members in its original document,” the letter said.

-But Senate Minority Leader Chuck Schumer, New York Democrat, quickly backed his colleague, issuing a statement that accused Mr. Nunes of “seemingly stop[ping] at nothing to undermine the rule of law and interfere with the Russia probe.
+But Senate Minority Leader Charles E. Schumer, New York Democrat, quickly backed his colleague, issuing a statement that accused Mr. Nunes of “seemingly stop[ping] at nothing to undermine the rule of law and interfere with the Russia probe.

 “He’s been willing to carry the White House’s water, attack our law enforcement and intelligence officials, and now to mislead his House colleagues.
 If Speaker Ryan cares about the integrity of the House or the rule of law, he will put an end to this charade once and for all,” Mr. Schumer concluded.